ccharz/laravel-data-explorer/README.md

 # Laravel Data Explorer

 > [!WARNING]
-> This is still beta software.
-Use with caution.
+> This is still beta software - use with caution.

 ## Installation